 UltraMarine's outstanding images and inspirational content will leave you full of ideas for your own aquarium, and will be an essential tool in guiding you through new set-ups, maintenance, stocking and equipment choices, and tank health.

 Our own inspiration stems from a wide appreciation beyond the borders of our marine tanks, often tackling issues surrounding oceanography so that we can better understand our captive environments.

 Our contributors boast a level of knowledge and experience second to none in the world, offering the reader new perspectives and insights into the hobby.

 This magazine gives you 84-plus PAGES of high quality articles and photography, from top quality contributors.

-- Spawning Acropora in Captivity?
-Can it be done? – Jamie Craggs asks if we can induce Acropora to spawn in captivity.
+- Spawning Acropora in Captivity – Can it be done?
+Jamie Craggs asks if we can induce Acropora to spawn in captivity - Part Two.

-- Fishes in Focus: Damselfishes of the Pomacentridae – John Clipperton focuses on the damsels.
+- Fishes in Focus: Anthias of the Pseudanthias Genus – John Clipperton.